cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 ## Generic Methods

-We can implement methods on structs and enums, and use the generic types in their definition, too.
+We can implement methods on structs and enums, and use the generic types in their definitions, too.
 Using our previous definition of `Wallet<T>` struct, we define a `balance` method for it:

 ```rust
 {{#include ../listings/ch08-generic-types-and-traits/no_listing_11_generic_methods/src/lib.cairo}}